nicole-baltodano/House_prices_prediction/README.md

 # House Price Prediction
-This repository contains two Jupyter notebook for the Kaggle House Price Prediction competition.
-It covers data preprocessing, feature engineering, model training using XGBoost and Deep Learning.
+This repository contains a Jupyter notebook and .py files for the Kaggle House Price Prediction competition.
+It covers data preprocessing, feature engineering and model training using XGBoost.
 Randomized Search was used to optimize the XGBoost model.

 # Description